 KU Department of Physical Therapy and Rehabilitation Science

-Siengsukon teaches neuroscience in the DPT curriculum and medical imaging in the post-professional DPT curriculum.
-Her clinical background is in outpatient physical therapy treating individuals with musculoskeletal and neurologic injury.
+The director of the Brain Behavior Laboratory, Siengsukon possesses a clinical background in outpatient physical therapy treating individuals with musculoskeletal and neurologic injury.

 Lab Group Site